Yanran1123/CIS3260/README.md

   + All files must be submitted through the corresponding assignment dropbox in [iCollege](http://icollege.gsu.edu), see [the instruction of how to submit a file to iCollege](Doc/iCollegeInstruction.md).
   + ***Submission through email is not accepted***.
   + Make sure to submit all required files specified in the assignment.
 It is each student's responsibility to check the completeness of the files after the submission. ***An assignment with missing files will be graded with 50% penalty.***
-  + Discussion of assignment solutions are highly recommended, but each student must turn in his or her work. ***Plagiarism or duplicate  assignments will be given zero, a point deduction equivalent to one final grade level (i.e. from a B- to a C-), and a charge of academic dishonesty.
+  + Discussion of assignment solutions is highly recommended, but each student must turn in his or her work. ***Plagiarism or duplicate  assignments will be given zero, a point deduction equivalent to one final grade level (i.e. from a B- to a C-), and a charge of academic dishonesty.
 Both the student copying the assignment and the student supplying the copy will be penalized equally.***

  + **Project**: